Spare ribs

 Spare ribs (also side ribs or spareribs) are a variety of ribs cut from the lower portion of a pig, specifically the belly and breastbone, behind the shoulder, and include 11 to 13 long bones.
-There is a covering of meat on top of the bones and also between them.
-Spare ribs (pork) are distinguished from short ribs, which are beef.
+Meat and fat cover the bones.
+Spare ribs (pork) are distinguished from short ribs.
+Spareribs are typically cooked low and slow, either smoked, grilled, or braised.

 Pork spare ribs are cooked and eaten in various cuisines around the world.
 They are especially popular in Chinese and American Chinese cuisine, in which they are generally called paigu (排骨 (páigǔ, row of bones)), and in the cuisine of the Southern United States.

 Preparation

-Chinese
+Asia

 In Chinese cuisine, pork spare ribs are generally first cut into 7 to 10 cm sections, which then may be fried, steamed, or braised.

 In the Cantonese cuisine of southern China, spare ribs are generally red in color and roasted with a sweet and savory sauce.
 This variety of spare ribs is grouped as one of the most common items of siu mei, or Cantonese roasted meat dishes.
 In American Chinese cuisine, pork spare ribs are generally cooked in char siu style, and often feature as a part of the appetizer dish called pu pu platter.

+In Canada, a variant of the dish called Thunder Bay bon bons is made by deep frying pork spare ribs.

 Chinese-style spare ribs are usually consumed by gnawing the meat off small bone sections held aloft with chopsticks.

+Spareribs are a popular dish in Korean cuisine.
+They are often grilled or barbecued.
+They can also be made into a stew or soup.

 Southern American

 Spare ribs are popular in the American South.
 They are generally cooked on a barbecue grill or on an open fire, and are served as a slab (bones and all) with a sauce.
+The combination of an infamously fickle meat, very narrow target temperature window, delicate spice balancing, and long cooking times have earned spare ribs the reputation of a notoriously difficult dish to prepare properly.
 Due to the extended cooking times required for barbecuing, ribs in restaurants are often prepared first by boiling, parboiling or steaming the rib rack and then finishing it on the grill.